BY-LAWS QE THE LOUISIANA SCHOOL BUS OPERATORS ASSOCIATION

 No Parish Association may institute legal proceedings without a 3/4 majority vote of its membership.
 If the Parish Association votes by a 3/4 majority vote to institute legal proceedings, the Parish President must obtain the approval of the Executive Board of the State Association at the Quarterly meeting prior to taking any action.
 Approval by the Executive Board shall require a simple majority vote.
 If an emergency arises where immediate action is necessary, the Parish President shall request the Executive Board to vote in writing following the procedures established in these By-Laws.

 The Louisiana School Bus Operators Association hereby places a LIMIT of

-If after all debts are paid there remains any assets, cash or otherwise, such shall be distributed to any organization exempt under Section 501, Internal Revenue Code of1954, by decision of the Executive Board of the Association; provided however that inno event shall any assets inure to the private benefit of any member of the Association.
+distributed to any organization exempt under Section 501, Internal Revenue Code of 1954, by decision of the Executive Board of the Association; provided however that in no event shall any assets inure to the private benefit of any member of the Association.

 """'Updated November 20,2021 with amendment approved through November 2021